Hoyasumii/avengers-endgame/README.md

 CAROL DANVERS: Not likely.

-ROCKET: What, you gonna get another hair
+ROCKET: What, you gonna get another hairc